M-Soban-Hussain/Projects/Obstacle Avoiding Car/Readme.md

 A neat and easy-to-follow **circuit diagram** is included in this repo to help you connect everything the right way! 🧾🛠️

 ---
+## 💻 Software used: Arduino IDE

+- used to write and upload code
+- select board: arduino uno
+- set baud rate: 9600
+- install necessary drivers if needed
+- open serial monitor for distance output

 ## 🛠️ Step-by-Step Assembly